vtorosyan/vtorosyan.github.io/more.md

 Aye!

 P.S.
-You can subscribe to receive weekly emails with new posts from me.
+You can subscribe to receive monthly emails with new posts from me.
 Of course, you can [unsubscribe](/unsubscribe) too!
 <form method="POST" action="http://formspree.io/vardants@gmail.com">
   <div style="margin-bottom: 10px;">
   	<input type="email" name="email" class="input" maxlength="255" placeholder="Your email" required="required">